skortela/vallox-modbus-controller/README.md

 ## Requirements

-To build mqttAgent you have to have following tools
+To build you have to have following tools

 * CMake
 * GCC/CLang